 - Plus Your Book is Available to All Bookstores

-However all is not as it seems from what Publish America state on their website.
+However, all is not as it seems from what Publish America states on its website.

 Ingram is a book wholesaler and they will NOT stock Publish America books.
 Barnes and Noble will also NOT stock Publish America Books either.

 Publish America are what is termed as “print-on-demand”, or in other words, they only print when an order has been placed and paid for.

 Unfortunately, the prices are well above what is deemed normal and if you are an unknown author nobody is going to pay a high price for your book.

 You have a book that you have written and would like to have it printed.
 Anyone reading the list above of what you get for free at Publish America would think it’s the perfect site to satisfy their needs.